QwerTech/kong-play/kong/QualityAttributes.md

 | Low    	| Security          	| Confidentiality -<br> Degree to which a product or system ensures that data are accessible only to those authorized to have access.<br>Integrity -<br> Degree to which a system, product or component prevents unauthorized access to, or modification of, computer programs or data. 	| BFF is able to verify and respond with only the data which user has access to      	|
 | High   	| Maintainability   	| Reusability -<br> Degree to which an asset can be used in more than one system, or in building other assets.                                                                                                                                                                          	| BFF allows adapting existing components to different user devices, roles and views 	|

+Extensibility | Can aggregate response from upstreams |

+Time to market is affected by the implementation of Quality attributes and it impacted significantly for BFF, but not as high for API GW